VRHIKKY/VketCloudSDK_Documents/docs/index.en.md

 # Overview

-Vket Cloud SDK is the developer kit for creating a virtual worlds with Vket Cloud Engine.
+VketCloudSDK is the developer kit for creating virtual worlds using the Vket Cloud Engine.

-To create contents, you need to register VketAccount and install Unity.
+To use the SDK, you need to  `Setup the required accounts` and `install the supported Unity version`.

 If you are new to Vket Cloud, please try the following.